 Retiree Living The RV Dream, Fights A Nightmare $12,387 Lab Fee

-Lorraine Rogge and her husband, Michael Rogge, travel the country in a recreational vehicle, a well-earned adventure in retirement.
-This spring found them parked in Artesia, New Mexico, for several months.
+Lorraine Rogge and her husband, Michael, travel the country in a recreational vehicle, a well-earned adventure in retirement.
+This spring found them parked in Artesia, N.M., for several months.

 Then the bill came.

-Service Provider: Carlsbad Medical Center in Carlsbad, New Mexico.
-It is owned by Community Health Systems, a large for-profit chain of hospital systems based in Franklin, Tennessee, outside Nashville.
-The doctor Rogge saw works for Carlsbad Medical Center and its lab processed her test.
+Service provider: Carlsbad Medical Center in Carlsbad, N.M.
+It is owned by Community Health Systems, a large for-profit chain of hospital systems based in Franklin, Tenn., outside Nashville.
+The doctor Rogge saw works for Carlsbad Medical Center, and its lab processed her test.

 The latter bothered her a lot since she has been sexually active only with her husband.
 She doesn't remember being advised about the STI testing at all.
 Nor was she questioned about whether she or her husband might have been sexually active with other people, which could have justified broader testing.
 They have been on the road together for five years.

-"I was incensed that they ran these tests, when they just said they were going to run a yeast infection test," says Rogge.
+"I was incensed that they ran these tests, when they just said they were going to run a yeast infection test," Rogge says.
 "They ran all these tests that one would run on a very young person who had a lot of boyfriends, not a 60-year-old grandmother that's been married for 26 years."

-Although a doctor doesn't need a patient's authorization to run tests, it's not good practice to do so without informing the patient, says Dr. Ina Park, an associate professor of family community medicine at the University of California-San Francisco School of Medicine.
-That is particularly true with tests of a sensitive nature, like STIs.
+Although a doctor doesn't need a patient's authorization to run tests, it's not good practice to do so without informing the patient, says Dr. Ina Park, an associate professor of family community medicine at the University of California, San Francisco School of Medicine.
+That is particularly true with tests of a sensitive nature, such as STIs.
 It is doubly true when the tests are going to costs thousands of dollars.

 Park, an expert in sexually transmitted infections, also questioned the necessity of the full panel of tests for a patient who had a hysterectomy.

 Beyond that, the pricing for these tests was extremely high.
-"It should not cost $12,000 to get an evaluation for vaginitis," says Park.
+"It should not cost $12,000 to get an evaluation for vaginitis," Park says.

 Charles Root, an expert in lab billing, agrees.

-"Quite frankly, the retail prices on [the bill] are ridiculous, they make no sense at all," says Root.
+"Quite frankly, the retail prices on [the bill] are ridiculous; they make no sense at all," Root says.
 "Those are tests that cost about $10 to run."

 In fall 2019, The New York Times and CNN investigated Carlsbad Medical Center and found the facility had taken thousands of patients to court for unpaid hospital bills.
 Carlsbad Medical Center also has higher prices than many other facilities — a 2019 Rand Corp. study found that private insurance companies paid Carlsbad Medical Center 505% of what Medicare would pay for the same procedures.